An International & Intensive Program on Buddhism at Oxford

 (August 11–30, 2019; Oxford, United Kingdom)

-The Glorisun Global Network of Buddhist Studies, whose founding members include Peking University, UBC, Princeton, Yale, UCBerkeley, Harvard, UHamburg, Cambridge and Oxford, cordially invites applications for an intensive program on Buddhist Studies.
-Lasting for three weeks from August 11 to August 30, 2019, this program is composed of two segments: Segment 1 from August 11 to August 19 and Segment 2 from August 23 to August 30, which are connected by an intersegmental conference and forum (August 20-22; detailed below).
+The Glorisun Global Network of Buddhist Studies, whose founding members include Peking University, UBC, Princeton University, Yale University, University of California Berkeley, Harvard University, University of Hamburg, Cambridge University and Oxford University, cordially invites applications for an intensive program on Buddhist Studies.
+Lasting for three weeks from August 11 to August 30, 2019, this program is composed of two segments: Segment 1 from August 11 to August 19 and Segment 2 from August 23 to August 30, which are connected by an intersegmental conference and forum (August 20–22; detailed below).

 - Imre Galambos (Cambridge): Manuscripts and Lay Donors in Medieval Dunhuang 中古敦煌的寫本與在家功德主 (Segment 1);

-- Carmen Meinert 梅開夢 (Ruhr-Universität Bochum): Tibetan Tantric Transmissions in the Tangut Empire as Seen in Materials from the Karakhoto Collection 黑水城藏書所見藏傳密教在西夏帝國的傳播 (Segment 2);
+- Carmen Meinert 梅開夢 (Ruhr-Universität Bochum, ERC Project BuddhistRoad): Tibetan Tantric Transmissions in the Tangut Empire as Seen in Materials from the Karakhoto Collection 黑水城漢書所見藏傳密教在西夏帝國的傳播 (Segment 2);

 - Stefano Zacchetti (Oxford): The Da Zhidu Lun and the Formation of Mahāyāna Exegesis in Indian and Chinese Buddhism 《大智度論》與印中大乘釋論的形成 (Segment 2);